xmy314/Mech325-Deus-Ex-Machina/readme.md

 General:
 - [ ] Refactor code to deal with iteration more effectively.

-DX:
-- [ ] Refactor code out of the 1700 line file.

 UX:
 - [ ] Use description and units of values in a meaningful way.